Tellima grandiflora

 (fringecup)

 Growing from thick, creeping rhizomes3Rhizomes are thickened stems that grow along or under the soil surface and bear shoots above and roots below., the fringecup is a perennial that can fill empty spaces as a ground cover or merely meander through a mixed woodland border.
-An individual plant consists of a basal clump of long-stemmed, palmate leaves, divided into several shallow lobes.
-The petioles, or, leaf stems, shorten at each tier along the flower stalk, becoming clasping with no stem at all, as in the accompanying photo.
-(The leaf appears to have been patterned by what was likely some species of leaf miner larva.)
-In milder climates, the leaves persist through winter, but may become veined or blushed with a dusky plum purple.
+An individual plant consists of a basal clump of long-stemmed, palmate leaves, divided into several shallow, rounded lobes.
+The petioles, or, leaf stems, shorten at each tier along the flower stalk, becoming clasping with no stem at all just beneath the raceme.
+In milder climates, the leaves persist through winter, but may become veined or blushed with dusky plum purple.
 Downy hairs fringe the stalks, petioles, and leaf margins, sometimes almost giving the appearance of prickles, but are harmless.

 Typical fringecup habitat in Western Washington: